A Building for North Carolina

 - Circulating water through underground pipes takes advantage of consistent temperatures that are “cool” in the summer and “warm” in the winter.

-- Stone cisterns located near the corners of the building collect and store rainwater from the roof.
+- Seven above-ground cisterns and one bel0w-ground cistern collect and store rainwater from the roof.

 - The water is stored for irrigation purposes.